Der Kaiser von Kalifornien: Production

-The film was loosely based on the book L'Or (1925) by Blaise Cendrars.
+The film was loosely based on the 1925 book L'Or by Blaise Cendrars.
 The screenplay was written and directed by the Tyrolean Luis Trenker, who also starred as Johann Sutter.
 Trenker had previously directed Der verlorene Sohn (The Prodigal Son, 1934), the story of an Alpine immigrant in New York City, which is the only other film produced in Nazi Germany with scenes photographed on location in the United States.

 Awards and honors

 The film won the 1936 Mussolini Cup for best foreign film at the Venice Film Festival.
 It was screened as part of the "Venice Days" series at the 68th Venice International Film Festival in September 2011.

-When the film was released in Germany, Hitler attended the premier.
-When the film was released in the United States, The New York Times gave it a positive review on May 8, 1937 however it never reached any commercial success.
+Hitler attended the film's German premiere.
+When the film was released in the United States, The New York Times gave it a positive review on May 8, 1937.
+However it never reached any commercial success.